marineland dolphin adventure

 10-15 years in their natural environment.

-Early to mid-20s in human care.
+Mid to late-20s in human care.

 They emit a loud, harsh call, similar to a donkey, to communicate.